AlexisFxValencia/VEGETA/README.md

 # VEGETA

-A very light app to plot MORET, SERPENT and MCNP Geometries and export them as 3D files.
+A very light app to plot MORET, SERPENT and openMC Geometries and export them as 3D files.

 ## Getting started